Heribert Prantl: Other work

 Apart from his work as a journalist, Prantl is a critically acclaimed author of political commentary, especially concerning basic liberties and the rule of law.
-He also appears often on ARD radio stations as a commentator for current domestic affairs.
+He also appears often on ARD radio stations as a commentator for current domestic affairs and the ARD programme Presseclub.

-Prantl is also a lecturer for journalism at the Akademie für Publizistik in Hamburg and at the Institut zur Förderung publizistischen Nachwuchses in Munich as well as a member of the PEN center of Germany.
-Since 2002 he is lecturer for law at the University of Bielefeld and since 2004 he is on the advisory board of "Pro Justitia".
+Prantl is also a lecturer for journalism at the Akademie für Publizistik in Hamburg and at the Institut zur Förderung publizistischen Nachwuchses in Munich.
+He has also been a member of the UNICEF National Committee of Germany, European Law Students' Association Germany Chapter advisory board, and Reporters Without Borders Germany Board of Trustees.

-In addition, Prantl hold the following honorary positions: